j-fu/ExtendableSparse.jl/docs/src/iter.md

 ## Factorizations

 In this package, preconditioners and LU factorizations are both seen as complete or approximate _factorizations_.
-Correspondingly we provide a common  API for their creation.
+Correspondingly we provide a common  API for them.

 ```@autodocs
 Modules = [ExtendableSparse]